reinhardh/dna_rs_coding/README.md

 3. The following command decodes the perturbed data in *data_drawnseg.txt*, and writes the result to *data_rec.zip*; this should recover the original text:

 	`./texttodna --decode --n=12472 --k=9000 --numblocks=1 --input=../data/data_drawnseg.txt --output=../data/data_rec.zip`

+This example runs on a standard laptop (2017 MacBook Pro) in 1-5 minutes.

 Example 2
 ---------